project-condor/sbt-mavlink/README.md

     task is added to ```sourceGenerators```, i.e. it is automatically called before compiling.

  - ```mavlinkTarget``` - [Setting] - Output directory of generated Scala sources.
 This should be within ```sourceManaged```.

-## Limitations
-  - Enums are not used, instead their corresponding integer value is substituted

 ## Credits
 Copyright (c) 2015 Jakob Odersky